(New England) Contra

 Preparation: Take hands in fours from the top.
 ‘1’s improper.
 Face diagonally across the set.
 Double-progression.

-A1: Men Zig-Zag: cross the set diagonally by pulling l. h. thru' (passing to the right) with their male neighbor.
-Having swapped places, they cross diagonally again but pulling r. h. thru' with the new neighbor from the adjacent minor set.
-(8 beats) Men who would have popped-out at an end, just stay in-place - but change their designation/direction.
+A1: Men Zig-Zag: cross the set diagonally by pulling l. h. thru' (passing to the right) with their male neighbor, they then rotate ¼ left (c.
+90º CCw.) to cross diagonally again - but pulling r. h. thru' with a new neighbor from the adjacent minor set.
+(8 beats) Men who have reached an end, just stay in-place.

 A2: Ladies Zig-Zag: cross the set diagonally, passing to the left of oncoming lady, pulling r. h. thru'… they continue to cross the set diagonally again, pulling l. h. thru' to join their partner in the adjacent minor set.
-(8) Ladies who would have popped-out, just stay in-place with their partner - but they change direction.
+(8) Ladies who have popped-out, wait-out with their partner - but they change designation and direction.

 New sets r. hand star.
 (8)